sergiotaborda/lense-lang-docs/docs/content/interval.md

 #Category

 A categoy is an assortement of elements that is not iterable and not contable.
-It defines a ``contains`` method that can be invoked directly of be means of the ``in`` operator.
+It defines a ``contains`` method that can be invoked directly of by means of the ``in`` operator.

 ~~~~brush: lense
 	if (5 in |[2 , 6)|) {